haholm/NuclearPhysicsProgram/README.md

 # NuclearPhysicsProgram
 ### Facilitating learning of nuclear physics

-- Built around the WPF Framework and according to the MVVM software architecture standard
+- Built around WPF and .NET Framework according to the MVVM software architecture standard

 &nbsp;